Resistance Calculator

 This calculator will convert the colour codes to resistance values and calculate the overall serial or parallel circuit resistance.

-something that forces the electrical modern now not to flow is called the resistance.
+Something that forces the electric current not to flow is known as the resistance.

-Following are the same old voltage present day resistance formulas to measure resistance:
+Following are the standard voltage current resistance formulas to measure resistance:

 Colour Codes:

-color codes correspond to the rankings that outline the capability of positive electric additives. but we have considered the codes for resistances only.
+Colour codes correspond to the ratings that define the potential of certain electrical components.
+But we have considered the codes for resistances only.

-• Hold the resistance on your hand with tolerance bands to the most proper
+- Hold the resistance in your hand with tolerance bands to the most right

-• start noticing bands one by one from left to right and choose a value from the desk (in opposition to coloration) to estimate the desired ohm value.
+- Start noticing bands one by one from left to right and pick a value from the table (against colour) to estimate the desired ohm value.

 3 Band Resistor: